City of Industry, California: History

 The City of Industry sits on land that was originally part of Rancho La Puente, a Mexican era rancho grant.

-In 1841, William and Nicolasa Workman, who emigrated from Mexico with John Rowland and others, received a land grant for Rancho La Puente from the governor of Alta California, Juan Bautista Alvarado.
+In 1841, William and Nicolasa Workman, who migrated from elsewhere in Mexico with John Rowland and others, received a land grant for Rancho La Puente from the governor of Alta California, Juan Bautista Alvarado.
 The ranch eventually grew to almost 49,000 acres.
 The Workmans quickly established themselves as cattle ranchers and did well financially during the Gold Rush, supplying fresh beef to the gold fields.
 Following the discovery of oil by their son on land they owned in the Montebello hills, the Workmans' grandson, Walter P. Temple, and his wife, Laura, bought the Workman House and surrounding land in 1917.
 This property is now known as the Workman and Temple Family Homestead Museum and is a museum and heritage site in present-day City of Industry that is free and open to the public.
 In the 1910s, Tract 1343 was created and shows a large portion of 2017's City boundaries.

 In the late 19th and early 20th century, both the Southern Pacific and Union Pacific Railroad were built through the San Jose Creek valley in what is now Industry.
 The Union Pacific would establish a major railyard at the Marne siding in what is now Industry.
 Valley Boulevard, a major artery connecting Los Angeles with points east, was also laid through what would become the City of Industry.
 The presence of the railroads and Valley Boulevard would lead to the development of warehouses that became a large part of Industry's economy.

-The City of Industry was incorporated as a charter city on June 18, 1957.
-A little under fifteen years from its incorporation, the City of Industry created a general plan to guide its future development.
-The 1971 document remains in effect as of 2020, nearly a half century later.
-The plan was overseen by planning consultants Gruen Associates, a firm established in 1950 by Austrian-born Victor Gruen, a visionary architect and urban planner.
+The City of Industry was incorporated as a charter city on June 18, 1957, after an election in the previous December where voters approved incorporation, with 118 in favor and 28 against.
+A little under fifteen years from its incorporation, the City of Industry created a general plan as required by state law to guide its future development.
+The 1971 document remains in effect in an amended form as of 2020, nearly a half century later.
+The plan was overseen by planning consultants Gruen Associates, a firm established in 1950 by Austrian-born Victor Gruen, an architect and urban planner.